mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.10
+This fixes a bug in the XML viewer.
+Thanks Bluetinum for finding this bug!

 ## Version 1.0.09
 Fixed a bug with not extracting wild card searches.